Crash Bandicoot 2: Cortex Strikes Back: Plot

-Development
+Development and release

 Production of Cortex Strikes Back began in October 1996.
 Development took place over the course of 13 months on a budget of $2,000,000.
 The concept art for the game's environments was mainly created by Naughty Dog employees Bob Rafei, Eric Iwasaki, Erick Pangilinan, Charlotte Francis and Jason Rubin.
 The jungle levels were originally to have featured ground fog, but this was abandoned when magazines and the public began to criticize other developers for using fog to hide polygon count.
 Sunlight and depth accentuation was experimented with for these levels.
 Naughty Dog created the sewer levels as a way to work some "dirty" locations in the game.
 Color contrast was added to the levels to show depth and break up the monotony of sewer pipes.
 The character of Coco Bandicoot was created by Naughty Dog as a counterbalance to Tawna (Crash's girlfriend in the first game) that would appease Sony Computer Entertainment Japan, who were uncomfortable with a "super sexy" character being alongside Crash.
 Character designer Charles Zembillas drew the first sketches of Coco on March 18, 1997.

 For the game, Crash Bandicoot co-creator Andy Gavin programmed a new engine named "Game-Oriented Object LISP 2" (GOOL 2); being three times faster than the previous game's engine, it could handle ten times the animation frames and twice the polygon count.
 A flat plane z-buffer was created for the game; because the water surfaces and mud in the jungle had to be a flat plane and be exactly flat on the Y-axis, there could be no waves and the subdividing plane could not be at an odd angle.
 The effect only worked on objects in the foreground and was only used on Crash, some enemies and a few boxes at the same time.

 The soundtrack of Cortex Strikes Back was written by Josh Mancell from Mutato Muzika, while the sound effects were created by Universal Sound Studios (consisting of Mike Gollom, Ron Horwitz and Kevin Spears).
 The characters were designed by Charles Zembillas of American Exitus, Incorporated.
 Clancy Brown provided the voice of Doctor Neo Cortex, Vicki Winters voiced Coco Bandicoot, and Brendan O'Brien voiced Crash Bandicoot, Doctor N. Gin, and Doctor Nitrus Brio.
 The game was unveiled at the Electronic Entertainment Expo in Atlanta, Georgia in June 1997 to a positive response from the game industry.

 The game went into the alpha stage in August 1997.
 Around that time, Dan Arey, the lead designer of Gex: Enter the Gecko, joined Naughty Dog and streamlined the level design.
 A "Dynamic Difficulty Adjustment" system was added, which would adjust elements of the game in response to player activity to balance difficulty.
 IGDA considers the testing process for Crash Bandicoot 2 the moment where the field of Games User Research "came of age".
+The game was released in North America on November 6, 1997, and in Europe on December 5.